Growing Your Organizing Business in Phases

 Selecting a Business Name

-When choosing a business name, pick one that clearly communicates what you do.
+When choosing a business name, pick one that communicates what you do.
 Have fun with it using a tool like bustaname.com.
-Once you pick some contenders, be sure to search online with your Secretary of State to verify if the name is available.
-Also, search on social media platforms to see if the name is being used by another business.
-Think of the ideal URL for your business.
-Skip on abbreviations that only make sense to you; keep it short, sweet, and clear.
+Once you select some contenders, be sure to search online with your Secretary of State to verify if the name is available.
+Also, search on social media platforms to see if another business is using the name.

 Selecting the Elements of Your Business Brand

-Start paying close attention to what you like in terms of colors, typography (fonts), images and the language used in the communication of your favorite websites, magazines, stores, coffee shops etc. Ask yourself “what do I like about them?”.
-Create a Pinterest board with the elements you’d like to consider or even build a vision board where you can add printouts of magazines you like.
+Start paying close attention to what you like in terms of colors, typography (fonts), images, and the language used in the communication of your favorite websites, magazines, stores, coffee shops, etc. Ask yourself, “what do I like about them?”.

 Research and read about branding to educate yourself on what’s important to keep in mind.
 A fellow B-Schooler and branding expert whose work I love and always recommend is Sarah Hart.
 You can take her branding quiz as a first step in figuring out what you want your branding to communicate.